kristinkspanos/data_analysis_movie_studio/README.md

   *  Experience directing non-movie projects (such as TV shows or music videos)
   *  Experience working as a producer, writer, camera operator, or in another production-oriented role on a movie or non-movie projects

+### Genres
-### Genres - focus on growth in two categories:
+* Focus on growth in two categories - blockbusters and crowd-pleasers:
   *	Blockbusters
     *	high margin, low volume
-  *	genres: Action, Adventure, and Fantasy movies
+    *	genres: adventure, sci-fi, and fantasy movies
   *	Crowd-pleasers
     * low margin, high volume
-  *	genres: Romance, Comedy, Animation, and Family movies
+    *	genres: romance, comedy, animation, and family movies
+ * De-emphasize	less profitable genres, including action, crime, thriller, and drama

 ### Plot keywords
-* I identified the plot keywords with the highest average gross revenue and profit, as well as the keywords that are unprofitable, on average.
-The studio should aim to develop films that follow one or more of these plot themes.
+* The studio should aim to develop films that follow one or more of the plot themes that tend to be associated with high-gross and profitable films.
    * Movies with the plot keywords 'sequel', 'battle', 'spy', 'alien', and 'island' are the highest grossing, on average.
    * Movies with the plot keywords 'wedding', 'island', 'high school', 'female nudity', and 'hospital' are the most profitable, on average.
+* The studio should avoid producing films with plot themes that tend not to be profitable.
    * Movies with the plot keywords 'small town', 'writer', 'escape', 'scientist', 'boy', 'future', and 'box office flop' are not profitable, on average.

 ## built with